On the estimation of population size from a post-stratified two sample capture-recapture data under dependence: Abstract

 \section{Abstract}

-Population size estimation based on two sample capture-recapture type experiment is an interesting problem in various fields including epidemiology, ecology, population studies, etc. The Lincoln-Petersen estimate is popularly used under the assumption that capture and recapture status of each individual is independent.
-However, in many real life scenarios, there is some inherent dependency between capture and recapture attempts which is not well-studied in the literature for dual system or two sample capture-recapture method.
-In this article, we propose a novel model that successfully incorporates the possible causal dependency and provide corresponding estimation methodologies for the associated model parameters.
-Simulation results show superiority of the performance of the proposed method over existing competitors.
+Population size estimation based on two sample capture-recapture type experiment is an interesting problem in various fields including epidemiology, pubic health, population studies, etc. The Lincoln-Petersen estimate is popularly used under the assumption that capture and recapture status of each individual is independent.
+However, in many real life scenarios, there is an inherent dependency between capture and recapture attempts which is not well-studied in the literature of the dual system or two sample capture-recapture method.
+In this article, we propose a novel model that successfully incorporates the possible causal dependency and provide corresponding estimation methodologies for the associated model parameters based on post-stratified two sample capture-recapture data.
+The superiority of the performance of the proposed model over the existing competitors is established through an extensive simulation study.
 The method is illustrated through analysis of some real data sets.